openziti/ziti-doc/docfx_project/ziti/overview.md

 ### ZITI CONTROLLER

-The NetFoundry Ziti Controller is the central function of the NetFoundry Ziti Network.
+The Ziti Controller is the central function of the Ziti Network.
 The Ziti Controller provides the configuration plane.
 It is responsible for configuring Ziti services as well as being the central point for managing the identities used by users, devices and the nodes making up the Ziti Network.